DorianBadel/biss-task/README.md

 # The Notes app

-To see how this project works, visit [https://biss-task.vercel.app/] this link.
+To see how this project works, visit [this link](https://biss-task.vercel.app/) .
 If you want to see the code and change things around feel free to follow these steps:

 ## Cloning the repository